 Subject matter will include identification of values; vision development; strategic planning; and an exploration of emerging models and practices in adaptive leadership.

-Session IV: Change, Collaboration, and Conflict: Addressing the Challenge
+Session IV: Leadership: Change, Conflict, and Collaboration

 Subject matter will include: leadership in adaptive change, collaborative leadership in voluntary-association types of organizations in times of change, and transformation-oriented approaches to managing conflict.

 Strengthen their knowledge and sharpen their critical thinking skills through an examination of foundational leadership theory and practice in culturally-attentive ways.